ammarbinfaisal/sahl/README.md

 - statically typed
 - channels with threads
-- merge sort 3x slower on vm than that written in python :(
+- in rust vm merge sort 3x slower than that written in python :(
-- addition from 1 to 1000000 takes 2ms to 15ms when compiled
+- in c vm merge sort almost as fast as that written in python :)
+- c vm beats python in programs not involving arrays - my theory

 ## weird stuff